CLE Policies and Registration Information

 Live Seminar/Teleseminar Policies

-Cancellations must be in writing and faxed to the CLE department at 602.271.4930 or email firstname.lastname@example.org and include the word "Cancel" in the subject line.
+Cancellations must be made in writing and either emailed to firstname.lastname@example.org (and in the subject line, include the word "Cancel") or faxed to the CLE department at 602.271.4930.
 Cancellations must be submitted at least 48 hours prior to the seminar.
 You may choose to receive (1) a voucher in the amount of 100% of the seminar fee paid, good at most upcoming State Bar of Arizona CLE seminars; OR (2) a refund of the seminar fee paid, minus a $25 administrative fee.
 No refunds or vouchers will be given for cancellations less than 48 hours prior to the seminar.

 Advanced registrations, with payment, must be made at least 48 hours prior to the program date.
 You may still register online or by telephone within 48 hours of the program, however, only late registration pricing will be available.
 Payment must be made in advance or at seminar check-in (except government registrations, see below).
 At-the-door registrations will be accepted if space and materials are available.
 Seminar dates, times and locations are subject to change.
 Please consult the website (www.myazbar.org/CLE) or call 602.340.7231 or 520.623.9944 to verify seminar site and time.

 Government registrations should be accompanied by a copy of the purchase order or warrant which begins the payment process.
 If registering by phone, the purchase order or warrant must be brought to the seminar.